wp-plugins/any-ipsum/readme.txt

 == Changelog ==

+= v1.4.0 June 9, 2015 =
+* Added 'html' format to API, which wraps each paragraph in <p> tags.
+* Added range values for the 'paras' parameter to allow random number of paragraphs, ex: paras=3-7
+* Added charset to Content-Type header for all API calls
+* Added Content-Length header for all API calls

 = v1.3.0 May 29, 2015 =
 * API now supports a 'format' parameter to specify return format